conor-mccaffrey/WebApplicationDevelopment/README.md

 # WebApplicationDevelopment
 Create a website for Web Applications Development 2022

-The followinf files describe thecreation of a personal website for analysing sports results.
+The following files describe the creation of a personal website for analysing sports results.